RyanButler53/Quack/README.md

 `Makefile`: Build the experiment

-`Experiment.cpp`: Runs a small experiment to test the speed of the quack vs std::queue.
+`Experiment.cpp`: Runs a small experiment to test the speed of the quack vs `std::queue`.

 Usage: `./experiment n numTrials`

 ### Asymtotic Runtime (n items in quack):